troymessina/PhysicsArtOfModeling/_build/site/public/21MagneticSource-f42365dcf1da3bd4048b7ba505a5a81d.md

 ```{math}
 \oint  \vec B \cdot d\vec l = \oint B dl \cos\theta = \cos\theta \oint B dl=B\cos\theta \oint dl=B\cos\theta (2\pi h)
 ```
 where $\cos\theta$ is 1 if the field forms circles (correct) or 0 if the field is radial (incorrect).
 We can now evaluate the current that is enclosed by the Amperian loop.
 The current that is enclosed is given by the net current that traverses the surface defined by the Amperian loop (in this case, a circle of radius $h$).
 Since the loop encloses the entire wire, the enclosed current is simply $I$.
-Applying Ampère's Law:
+Applying \ampere's Law:
 ```{math}
 \oint \vec B \cdot d\vec l &=\mu_0 I^{enc}\\
 B\cos\theta (2\pi h) &= \mu_0 I